-What makes this guide different?
+What makes this how-to-blog guide different?

-1. It is shortest possible yet complete to help you take right actions, right away.
 [Update: By the time I finished writing, it didn’t turn out to be a short one as planned.
 So, make up your mind to refer a slightly longer guide here]

 We don’t want answers.
 We want FAST answers.